As a small business, growth is your #1 priority. As your clientele expands, you'll need a way to keep organized...this is CRM for small business.

 If it takes a long time to sort through all your notes and spreadsheets to find the information you need, it may be time to adopt CRM software for your small business.

 On that same note, if salespeople spend a lot of time manually inputting new information, it detracts from their most productive work: sales.

 The best CRM for small business streamlines this process.
 It can automatically update some data as well as generate reports.

 Hooray for new business!

 But if you can’t quickly organize them and start moving them through your funnel, where will they end up?
 If your contact within an account changes, how will you transfer your past interactions to the new relationship?

 A CRM database ensures you know exactly who’s in the pipeline, where they are, and how they got there.
 You’ll never accidentally send the same email to the same customer again.

 Who’s selling?
 What’s selling?
 Who’s selling what to whom?

 CRM software provides data-backed answers to all of these questions.
 It’s an excellent way of holding your sales team accountable, as well as figuring out what strategies work.

-In fact, IBM reports that properly integrating CRM software can increase
+In fact, IBM reports that properly integrating CRM software can increase purchases by 40%.